NihalKhatwani/nihalkhatwani.github.io/README.md

 # about me website
-about me
-credit to james scholz, for the inspo
+about me, credit to james scholz for the inspo